Case Study: From Prototype to Reality

 From Prototype to Reality

-It was a good concept.
-We worked with him to refine it and built a functional prototype that looked the part and performed the way it was intended.
+It was a great concept.
+We worked with him to refine it and built a more production ready prototype that looked the part and performed the way it was intended.
 In-house testing checked out.
 The swing felt right.
 The feedback was there.
+Proper lag.
 From a development standpoint, it was ready for the next step.

 Where Things Broke Down

 It didn’t take long for the first issue to surface.
-Customers were breaking the interconnect piece—but not under the conditions we had tested.
-They were using it harder, more aggressively, and in ways that weren’t fully accounted for during development.
+The first users were breaking the interconnect piece.
+They were using it harder, more aggressively, and in ways that weren’t fully accounted for during Steve’s initial testing.

 Our first response was material-driven.
 We upgraded the interconnect from 6061 to 7075 aluminum, gaining strength and better fatigue resistance.
 That change solved the immediate problem.
 Failures stopped, and the product held up under continued use.